I'm Michaela:

 I began to see my life more like a mosaic than a rigid sculpture.

-Some pieces had been handed to me and others I had gone after.
-Regardless, they were all mine to place.
 I could rearrange one at a time until they fit.

-The flexibility of a mosaic, broken down into pieces that can be shifted around, allows things to bend... and last.
+But the flexibility of a mosaic, broken down into pieces that can be shifted around, allows things to bend... and last.

 If you've been shoving yourself into routines that don't fit...